gibbok/ai-learning/experiments/project4/README.md

 ## Input

-A list of movies information from Netflix.
+A list of movie information from Netflix.

 [Source data](https://www.kaggle.com/datasets/shivamb/netflix-shows)

 ## Output

-Analyse the data and answer the following questions:
+Analyze the data and answer the following questions:

-- Understanding what content is available in different countries
+- Understand what content is available in different countries.
-- Identifying similar content by matching text-based features (basically given a title show me all other titles in the same category)
+- Identify similar content by matching text-based features (basically given a title, show me all other titles in the same category).
-- Does Netflix has more focus on TV Shows than movies in recent years.
+- Does Netflix have more focus on TV Shows than movies in recent years?
-- Network analysis of Actors / Directors and find interesting insights
+- Perform network analysis of actors/directors and find interesting insights.

 ## Notes

-- The network diagram takes ages to plot with the full dataset, so only a subset of the data is used [0:2000]
+- The network diagram takes ages to plot with the full dataset, so only a subset of the data is used [0:2000].